-All the available settings for a projectile class.
+Find the settings for a projectile class by opening one of the projectile blueprints and selecting the RealisticProjectileComponent.
 Hover in the editor to see descriptions.

 1.2 Customize material toughness, hit sounds, hit particle fx

 Both of these are handled with datatables in RMPP\DataTables\.